 This is a groundbreaking development as it is the first time that either the Mainland or Hong Kong has entered into a cooperation framework with any other jurisdiction in respect of cross-border insolvency and restructuring matters.
-The true implications of this development for creditors and market participants in Hong Kong-China restructuring and insolvency matters will, however, only become clear once the first
+The true implications of this development for creditors and market participants in Hong Kong-China restructuring and insolvency matters will, however, only become clear as test cases emerge and we see how the Cooperation Arrangement is applied in practice.